-Primarily, it’s English, but we also speak a bit of 'Bahasa Malaysia’, ‘Manglish’ (Malaysian English), some loan words in other languages you have your Tamil, Mandarin and sometimes I teach them a bit of my Punjabi.
-But primarily it’s English.
+Primarily English.
+But again, in true Malaysian fashion, we also speak a bit of 'Bahasa Malaysia’, ‘Manglish’ (Malaysian English), some odd words/phrases/etc in other languages e.g. Tamil, Mandarin and sometimes I teach them a bit of my Punjabi.
+But primarily, it’s English.

 So, could you share funny or good memories you had with your friends?

-We had a lot, I think one of the few memories that I’ll cherish, was this role play I really wanted to see, and they came down to Singapore, but the tickets were sold out so I managed to get tickets to see them at Bangkok instead, and I told to them that I got the tickets and I asked them if they wanted to come, and on a whim they said, “Yeah sure”.
+Oh so many!
+But I think one of the few memories that I’ll cherish, was having Edika and Bell head to Bangkok with me as I had wanted to go for a Coldplay concert.
+I asked them if they wanted to come, and on a whim they said, “Yeah sure”.
 So we all just went to Bangkok for a weekend.
-Bell went to the concert with me, but Edika isn’t a concert person so he literally was just there with us, and it was really fun because it was like us very clueless people sort of driving on the streets of Bangkok and being ‘touristy’, while all we did was drink lots of Thai Iced Tea.
+Bell went to the concert with me, but Edika isn’t really much of a concert go-er so he literally was just there with us, and it was really fun because it was like us very clueless people sort of wandering around the streets of Bangkok, drinking lots of Thai Iced Tea.
 It was great.
 Bell and I had an adventure walking 55 blocks (post-concert) from the venue to our hotel as there weren’t any available cabs at that time.
 It was probably the most I’ve ever worked out in one go!

 If you can swap lives with one of your friends for a week, who will it be and where is he/she from?
 And why?

-It would be a really close friend of mine that I met in University, who is currently residing in Paris, and she’s French.
-It wouldn’t be in correlation to the current moment, since everyone is stuck at home, but if I could, it would be her.
-Her name is Megan Earle, and the reason why I chose her is because she, I think, and the French in general, are very...
-French, and very one-dimensional, but not with a negative connotation.
-But instead, they’re very pure like very, one-dimensional pure breeds.
-It would have been interesting to see how life would be from her perspective in terms of the language, the French are obviously very notorious in speaking French even if they are fantastic in any other language, language comprehension as well, right?
-And also in terms of food.
-That is something we obviously share in common, as well as how passionate they are about food and how accommodating and expansive they are with the sharing of food...
+It would be a good friend from my uni days.
+Her name is Megan Liardet and she’s French.
+It’s because, to me at least, I wonder how the perspective is from a traditionally coastal background.
+It would have been interesting to see how life would be from her perspective in terms of the language, the French are obviously very notorious in speaking and upholding the language and in terms of their passion for food.
+That is something we obviously share in common, as well as how accommodating and expressive they are with the sharing of food and culture...
 Yeah I think it’d be her.

 Why is making friends of different races important to you?

-That's what is really important, and it makes you an informed person, it widens your horizon and makes you put in effort to be culturally sensitive, and to be more tolerant and also understand yourself, your limitations, and your thoughts on how you harmonize between your views and their views.
-It's really interesting because all of this just comes down to even when you’re a kid, right?
-When we start in kindergarten, and school, and carry on till whenever and wherever.
-I think for me that's what's really important, you get to assimilate better, no matter which part of the world you travel to you get to assimilate better, you just appreciate culture, and I think the best way we do that is through food.
+That's what is really important, and it makes you an informed person, it widens your horizon and makes you put in effort to be culturally sensitive, and to be more tolerant and also understand yourself, your limitations, and your thoughts on how you harmonize your views and others’ views.

 So have you faced difficulties in understanding other people's ethnicity and did you face any cultural clashes along the way?
 How did you cope with it?

 Yeah!
 Certainly, I think one thing that I've personally faced is the lack of understanding of the rojakness that we all are in our ethnicities.
 I am also guilty of this.
 I have made the mistake of assuming the ethnicities of my Chinese and Borneo friends.
 It’s like me saying to another Chinese person that everyone’s the same, the Hakka, Cantonese, Teochew, Foochow - it’s not.
 I have also been on the receiving end there isn’t an understanding of the difference between being an Indian and a Punjabi, the cultures are very different, but the comments that I would get would be but like, “It's the same thing, you know you trace your heritage to India so its the same thing, you all are Indians”, and I'm like, ‘Urghh...
 No.’

 Could you share with us a moment of hardship you went through and how did you uphold / strengthen one another?